-Cheryl Crane provides a long list of men that Lana had in her life in her book “Lana: The Memories, the Myths and the Movies,” but explains that several of them were just dates, friends and not all of them went past kisses goodnight.
+Cheryl Crane provides a long list of men that Lana had in her life in her book “LANA: The Memories, the Myths, the Movies,” but explains that several of them were just dates, friends and not all of them went past kisses goodnight.

 Wayne Morris: Morris was a good looking, stocky Warner Brothers player who ended up being a highly decorated World War II flyer.
 Lana said Wayne Morris was her first big crush when she was under contract to Mervyn LeRoy.

 Lana and Ronald Regan in 1937